srilakshmikanthanp/clipbirdesk/README.md

 Clipbird Software helps you to sync your clipboard data between devices connected to a local network.
 It is a cross-platform software that works on various platforms.
 It is free and open-source software that is licensed under the MIT License.
 It currently supports `Windows`, `Linux` and [`Android`](https://github.com/srilakshmikanthanp/clipbirdroid).

+_New: Latest commit supports sync over bluetooth also instead of local network. enable the bluetooth option in settings._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With